google/cpp-from-the-sky-down/tafn/tafn.md

 ```

 ## Applications
-### Overcoming Backword Compatibility Limitations
+### Overcoming Backwards Compatibility Limitations

 #### Universal Function Call Syntax
-While universal function call syntax would be very useful, there are backward compatiblity
+While universal function call syntax would be very useful, there are backward compatibility
 issues.
-Using action tags because we do not have to worry about backward compatiblity we can
+Using action tags because we do not have to worry about backward compatibility we can
 define that `t.<foo>(args...)` and `<foo>(t,args...)` are equivalent.
 In addition, the extra object type
 in the definition of the implementation of the action tag allows confident conversion of member
 functions to action tags.